adobe-type-tools/afdko/docs/AFDKO-Overview.md

 ### `makeinstancesufo`

-This script will build UFO instances from a .designspace file and a set of compatible UFO masters, to prepare for building static OTF fonts.
+`makeinstancesufo` is a tool to build UFO instances from a .designspace file and a set of compatible UFO masters, to prepare for building static OTF fonts.
 By default, the instances are run through `checkoutlinesufo` (for overlap removal) and `otfautohint` (for PS hinting).
 Finally, the UFO instances are normalized.
 More info on designspace files and interpolation systems can be found at [Superpolator.com](https://superpolator.com/designspace.html) and [DesignSpaceDocument Specification](https://fonttools.readthedocs.io/en/latest/designspaceLib/index.html).

 ### `mergefonts`

 This program will merge glyphs from one font into another, optionally copying a subset from the source fonts, and changing the names of the glyphs.
 It can also be used to subset and change the glyph names in a font.
-By using the same font more than once as a source with different mapping files, glyphs can be duplicated under other names.
-It can also convert a named-keyed font to a CID-keyed font.
+By using the same font more than once as a source with different mapping files, glyphs can be duplicated under other names. `mergefonts` can also convert a named-keyed font to a CID-keyed font.

 ### `otc2otf`